Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: The Occupational Replaceability Model

 \begin{itemize} \item \textbf{The Veto Power of Severe Risk:} The matrix dictates that when $R_i = 5$ (indicating that task failure could lead to severe physical harm or systemic destruction), the Automation Index is forced to zero ($AI = 0$), regardless of the technical capability ($T_i$).
 Mathematically, this enforces Moravec's paradox within labor market evaluations.
 Until the AI paradigm evolves from probabilistic fitting to interpretable logical reasoning with embodied physical causal understanding, core tasks involving unstructured physical interaction cannot be safely or entirely automated.

-\item \textbf{Degradation to Co-pilot under Compliance Constraints:} When a task presents significant legal, reputational, or compliance risks ($R_i = 4$), even if the AI demonstrates an ``out-of-the-box'' maximum technical capability ($T_i = 3$), its Automation Index is strictly capped at $0.3$.
+\item \textbf{Degradation to Co-pilot under Compliance Constraints:} When a task presents significant legal, reputational, or compliance risks ($R_i = 4$), the Automation Index is capped at $0.3$ even when the AI demonstrates maximum technical capability ($T_i = 3$).
 This threshold captures the ``accountability dilemma'' in commercial deployment.
-For critical tasks (e.g., drafting binding legal contracts or finalizing financial audits), organizations must degrade the AI to an augmentation tool (co-pilot).
-The human worker's role pivots from executor to reviewer and primary liability bearer, preventing full occupational displacement.
+For critical tasks such as drafting binding legal contracts or finalizing financial audits, organizations must degrade the AI to an augmentation tool, that is, a co-pilot.
+The human worker's role pivots from executor to reviewer and primary liability bearer, which prevents full occupational displacement.

 \item \textbf{The Trade-off between Technical Readiness and Marginal Risk:} In zones with manageable risk ($R_i \le 3$), the automation probability exhibits a smooth gradient descent.
 For instance, when a technology is in its theoretical infancy ($T_i = 1$) but carries moderate business risk, the Return on Investment (ROI) for technological adoption falls below the cost of human labor, yielding a near-zero replacement rate.
 Conversely, frictionless substitution ($AI = 1.0$) only emerges when the technology is fully mature ($T_i = 3$) and the associated risk is negligible ($R_i \le 2$). \end{itemize}